 D. Determination of a Pre-Reinsurance-Ceded Minimum Reserve

 The minimum reserve pursuant to Section 2 is a post-reinsurance-ceded minimum reserve.
 The company also shall calculate a pre-reinsurance-ceded reserve as specified in Section 8.D.2 below, for financial statement purposes where such a pre-reinsurance-ceded amount is required.
-Similarly, where a reserve credit for reinsurance may be required, the credit for reinsurance ceded shall be the excess, if any, of the pre-reinsurance-ceded minimum reserve over the post-reinsurance-ceded minimum reserve.
+Similarly, where a reserve credit for reinsurance may be required, the credit for reinsurance ceded shall be the pre-reinsurance-ceded minimum reserve minus the minimum reserve (post-reinsurance-ceded).
+This credit may be negative.
 Note that due allowance for reasonable approximations may be used where appropriate.

 REASONING:

 Using the methods of VM-20 it is possible, and can be reasonable in certain cases, for a modeled post-reinsurance-ceded reserve (deterministic and/or stochastic) to be greater than the corresponding modeled reserve in the absence of reinsurance, implying a negative reserve credit.
-An example could be a case where the modeled reserve (rather than the NPR) determines the minimum reserve and where YRT mortality risk reinsurance introduces an additional net cost sufficient that the modeled post-reinsurance-ceded reserve is larger than the modeled reserve in the absence of reinsurance.

 To provide for such cases and ensure that the reported gross reserve minus reported reserve credit always equals reported (post-reinsurance-ceded) minimum reserve, Section 8.D.1 should allow a reported negative reserve credit.